embeddedk8/embeddedk8.github.io/content/posts/arduino-cli-compilation/index.en.md

 4 directories, 8 files
 ```

-This layout makes it much easier to explore intermediate files, inspect compiler output, or integrate the build with external tools (like static analyzers).
+This layout makes it much easier to explore build files, inspect compilation issues, or integrate the build with external tools (like static analyzers).

 ### Customizing command